 The Secretary of State for Work and Pensions will provide at least six months’ notice of the DAP.

-Our current expectation is there will be a single launch point when dashboards will be made available to the public.
+MHPD expected launch date

+We understand MaPS CEO expects the MHPD to be available to the public in the 2027/28 financial year.
+PDP will provide an update on launch plans around the time of the 31 October 2026 connection deadline.

 Timescales for connecting to the ecosystem

 More information can be found in:

-D W P guidance on connection: the staged timetable
+D W P Guidance on connection: the staged timetable

-D W P guidance on deferring connection
+D W P Guidance on deferring connection

-T P R dashboards initial guidance
+T P R Pensions dashboards: guidance

-P D P dashboards connection hub:
+P D P Connection hub

-PASA dashboards guidance page
+PDWG guidance

 ‘Connection deadline’ and ‘connect by’ date

-The Pensions Dashboards Regulations 2022 require all pension schemes in scope to connect to the ecosystem by the ‘connection deadline’ of 31 October 2026 - unless you are able to defer your connection.
+The Pensions Dashboards Regulations 2022 require all pension schemes in scope to connect to the ecosystem by the ‘connection deadline’ of 31 October 2026 - unless you can defer your connection.

 To avoid undue strain on all parties facilitating connection, DWP has set out a staged timetable for schemes to connect.
 Schemes are asked to connect over time according to their size and type.
 The Pensions Dashboards Regulations 2022 require you to have regard to this guidance.